teson2000/REST-x/general.md

       /customers?PAGE=4&COUNT=50

-* API-arguments may be sent in URI or HEADER
+* API-arguments may be sent in either URI or HEADER (uri is preferred)
 * No risk for collision with standard- or non-standard HTTP-HEADERS.
 * No need to use (or not use) X-prefix in HEADER-arguments.